 The requirements for creating these two estate planning tools differ from one state to the next.
 Though you may be able to find do-it-yourself forms online or in the library, it is suggested that you consult with an estate planning attorney for assistance in drafting these important legal documents for you.

-If you have questions regarding a living trust or power of attorney, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding a living trust or power of attorney, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.